bp-studio/box-pleating-studio/CONTRIBUTING.md

 ## Developing optimizer

 The BP Studio optimizer is written in C++.
-To compile it, you'll need:
+Pre-compiled WASM binaries are already included in the repo, but if you'd like to compile it, you'll need:

 - [Emscripten](https://emscripten.org/), and make sure that `emcc` is available in PATH.\
 	You may also need to change `configurations.compilerPath` in the